ITE College Central murder

 On 19 July 2018, a 56-year-old woman named Low Hwee Geok (刘惠玉 Líu Huìyù), also known as Michelle Low, was attacked and stabbed at the carpark area of ITE College Central.
 The attacker, who was Low's ex-husband Seet Cher Hng (薛泽元 Xuē Zéyuán), had attempted suicide after stabbing his ex-wife eight times, but he was taken to hospital by the police and he survived his wounds.
-Low, on the other hand, died from the cold-blooded attack, resulting in Seet being arrested and charged with murder.
-Seet, who had a gambling habit, had been harassing his wife for several years after their divorce for more money due to his allegations that his share of their condominium's sale proceeds was not fairly distributed.
+Low, however, died from the attack, resulting in Seet being arrested and charged with murder.
+Seet, who had a gambling habit, had been harassing his ex-wife for several years after their divorce for more money, alleging that his share of their condominium's sale proceeds was not fairly distributed.
 Three years later, Seet, then 69 years old, was found guilty of murdering Low by the High Court on 14 September 2021.
-Eight days later, Seet was sentenced to life imprisonment on 22 September 2022.
+Eight days later, Seet was sentenced to life imprisonment on 22 September 2021.